github/libprojfs/docs/design.md

 ![Diagram of phase 1 of the Linux implementation](images/phase1.png)

+One caveat with the use of a user-space filesystem is the requirement of user read and write file permissions in order to check and update the extended attributes which maintain the projection state of a given file or directory.

+Whereas an in-kernel implementation may read and set attributes in the `trusted.*` namespace, and do so at will, a user-space filesystem is restricted to the use of the `user.*` extended attribute namespace, and, further, can only read and change attributes as allowed by the file permission modes of a given inode.
+Thus in order to test whether a given file or directory is a placeholder, the user must have read permission, so a write-only file mode like `0222` can not be permitted.
+And user write permissions must be assigned to any read-only files or directories, at least temporarily, in order to convert them from the placeholder state to another (i.e., hydrated or full).

 ### Phase 2 – Hybrid

 The second development phase adds an in-kernel projfs module which, at first,